 What do stalled overtime exemptions mean for businesses?

 Like all things involving government and money, it’s complicated.
-And it’s likely to cause headaches for anyone digging in to the nitty gritty details.
+And it’s likely to cause headaches for anyone digging in to the nitty-gritty details.

 With the issue in limbo at a federal level, states are trying to figure this thing out on their own—which makes room for a lot of gray areas.
 Gray areas are where lawsuits live.
 There are different labor laws at the federal and state levels.
 In most legal situations, federal trumps state.
-It’s different with labor laws, though, because states are only required to use federal guidelines as a baseline.
+It’s different from labor laws, though, because states are only required to use federal guidelines as a baseline.

 Another place with plenty of room for confusion is worker classification, which we cover in an ongoing blog series here.
 Often, workers fall into both exempt and non-exempt classification categories, which affects eligibility for a slew of benefits, including overtime.
 In these cases, classification depends on a weighted scale of the employees’ duties.
 It’s shockingly easy to misclassify workers and rack up legal fees and fines before you know it.
 Classifying workers correctly the first time around puts employers in a better position to adjust to changing laws in the future.